Toopybinoo/Simple-Calculator-Walkthrough/README.md

 # Simple-Calculator-Walkthrough

-I followed a youtube video to code a simple calculator using VisualCodeStudio.
+I followed a youtube video to code a simple calculator using Visual Studio Code.
 Link to the youtube video: https://youtu.be/j59qQ7YWLxw